 New technology can help you

 The PegEx Platform features five integrated modules, including a CRM System, Customer Portal, Decision Engine, and native Mobile App.
-You can learn more about these here.
 But most important relative to the new e-Manifest requirement is a user-friendly Operations Dashboard.

 The Operations Dashboard is especially designed for scheduling hazardous waste loads and tracking them from your site to their ultimate destination facility—including any and all sites at which they might be temporarily stored (as in cases where the ultimate destination facility might be temporarily out of capacity).